Dr. med. Dirk Manski

 Diet advancement:

 Remove the nasogastric tube after surgery and allow small sips of clear liquids.
-Increase clear liquids and allow yoghurt or pudding on postoperative day 1.
-If the patients feels well, allow small amounts of solid food (appetite driven) starting postoperative day 2.
+Increase clear liquids and allow yogurt or pudding on postoperative day one.
+If the patients feels well, allow small amounts of solid food (appetite driven) starting postoperative day two.

 Drains and catheters: